febus982/bootstrap-python-fastapi/docs/packages/celery_worker.md

 # Celery worker

-The `celery_worker` module is a small entrypoint to run Celery workers and beat.
+The `celery_worker` package is a small entrypoint to run Celery workers and beat.

 The `Celery` class has to be initialised to invoke tasks from domain logic, in addition to the worker, therefore we initialise it together with the generic